Shop Subscribe

 Basic tech tasks

-Make a sign describing basic tech tasks that students will have to perform on a regular basis, things like how to print or where to find common items on your classroom website.
+Create a sign outlining basic tech tasks that students will need to perform regularly, such as how to print or where to find common items on your classroom website.
 This will save a lot of repetitive questions.

 Basic tech troubleshooting